Sanjay-k-m/Sanjay-k-m/README.md

 ---

-## 💡 Fun Fact
+## 💡 About Me

-I'm an introvert who prefers letting my code speak for itself.
+I’m an introvert who enjoys building meaningful software that solves real-world problems.
-Focused, consistent, and passionate about building systems that **actually solve problems**.
+I believe in deep focus, clean code, and continuous learning — one project at a time.

 ---